What does the security testing term mean at all? According to Wikipedia, it is an assessment of the software vulnerability to various attacks.

 What Are the Most Widespread System Vulnerabilities?

-The OWASP rating (Open Web Application Security Project) has allocated the top 10 software vulnerabilities for 2020.
+The OWASP rating (Open Web Application Security Project) has allocated the top 10 software vulnerabilities.
 Let’s uncover each of them one by one!

 # 1. Injection

 Injection flaws are very widespread, especially in legacy code.
 It can be SQL, XXE, XML insertion into the SQL, LDAP, XPath, or NoSQL queries, OS commands, XML parsers, SMTP headers, expression languages, and ORM queries or the encrypted requests sent to the server database.

 Code examination with scanners and fuzzers may easily locate injection flaws.